Moses "Manassa" Woodruff, Sr.,

 [September 24th] A.D.
 1768"

 Moses "Manassa" Woodruff married Phebe Marsh about 1759, probably in New Jersey.
-Her name, "Pheba Marsh," reportedly appears on her husband's gravestone.
-(Alleghany County Cemeteries, supra.)
 Although her parents have not been identified, she was doubtless a member of the large Marsh family of Elizabethtown in Essex County, New Jersey.

-Moses "Manassa" and Phebe Woodruff baptised seven children at the Westfield Presbyterian Church in New Jersey, the last being Moses Woodruff, Jr., on Apr.
-1, 1772.
-After that, there is "no further data documented and no burial records" for this family in Essex County, New Jersey, according to C.N.
-Woodruff, supra.
-In other words, Moses and his family appear to have left New Jersey sometime after 1772.
-C.N.
-Woodruff did not know what became of them, but later researchers located them in Surry County, North Carolina.
+Moses "Manassa" and Phebe Woodruff joined the Westfield Presbyterian Church in 1761 (C.N.
+Woodruff, supra, p.14), and baptised seven children at the Westfield Presbyterian Church in New Jersey, the last being Moses Woodruff, Jr., on Apr.
+1, 1772 (id., p.190).
+After that, there is "no further data documented and no burial records" for this family in Essex County, New Jersey (id.)
+In other words, Moses and his family appear to have left New Jersey sometime after 1772 and C.N.
+Woodruff did not know what became of them.
+Later researchers located them in Surry County, North Carolina.

 - Lydia Woodruff, bap.
 Jan.
 4, 1761